-The Code of Banking Practice is a set of promises outlining how a bank should conduct itself in its dealings with customers, as well as specific requirements for banking services.
+The Banking Code of Practice is a set of promises outlining how a bank should conduct itself in its dealings with customers, as well as specific requirements for banking services.

 The Code is owned and published by the Australian Banking Association and forms an important part of the broader financial services consumer protection framework.